kennknowles/codeslashslashcomment/2012-09-01-ElasticSearch-Suggestions/ElasticSearch-Suggestions.md

-[ElasticSearch](http://www.elasticsearch.org/) is a zero-configuration, real-time, clustered search-oriented JSON data store built on top of Apache Lucene.
+[ElasticSearch](http://www.elasticsearch.org/) is a zero-configuration, real-time, clustered search-oriented JSON data store built on top of [Apache Lucene](http://lucene.apache.org/).
 In fact, there is configuration but it is optional and available via ElasticSearch's REST API.
-This post is a quick demonstration of setting up a configuration to provide search suggestions, and the query you use to extract them.
+This post is a quick demonstration of settingup a configuration to provide search suggestions, and the query you use to extract them.

 First, grab the latest ElasticSearch and fire it up.
 I will assume you have it running at [http://localhost:9200](http://localhost:9200).

 ```console
 $ curl -XGET 'http://localhost:9200?pretty=1'